silvio-dacol/matapan/crates/data/README.md

    - **Positions** should be created for each snapshot date found in the statements.
 Also in this case, some information may be missing, so a post-check to allow the user to fill in missing information manually might be needed.
    - **Transactions** should be created for each transaction found in the statements.
 Again, some information may be missing, so a post-check to allow the user to fill in missing information manually might be needed.
    - **Month-end Snapshots** should be created to capture the state of accounts and positions at the end of each month this is mostly manual.

+## What Should Be Parsed Automatically (High Frequency)

+### 1. Transactions

+Parsed fields:

+- date
+- account_id
+- amount
+- currency
+- description

+### 2. Positions

+Parsed fields:

+- instrument_id
+- quantity
+- price
+- gross_amount
+- fees
+- trade date
+- currency

+Trades update:

+- Positions
+- Unrealized and realized P&L
+- Balance Sheet only

+## What is Manual now but will become Automatic with APIs (Medium Frequency)

+### 1. Month-End Snapshots

+Used for:

+- Reconciliation
+- Validation
+- Detecting missing transactions

+Why manual:

+- They are used for validation so it is critical they are correct
+- Once the API is in place, these can be fetched automatically

+## What Should Be Defined Manually (Low Frequency)

+### 1. Instruments

+Examples:

+- Cash SEK
+- VWCE ETF
+- TSLA stock
+- Mortgage loan
+- Pension fund

+Why manual:

+- Instruments are semantic objects
+- Banks name the same thing differently
+- AI can help suggest, but humans decide

+### 2. Accounts

+Examples:

+- SEB Checking
+- Revolut Current
+- IBKR Margin
+- Mortgage Account

+Why manual:

+- Accounts are stable
+- Needed for clean aggregation
+- Needed to distinguish assets vs liabilities